TruebitProtocol/truebit-eth/README.md

 geth console --gpo.percentile 60 --gpo.blocks 20 --goerli --syncmode "light" --signer ~/.clef/clef.ipc
 ```

+## Bounding the number of simultaneous tasks

 The `throttle` parameter [above](#Client-configuration) is the maximum number of simultaneous tasks that your Solver or Verifier will process.
 You can update `throttle` in the `config.json` file via a command of the following form.
 ```sh
 task throttle -v 3
 ```
+Changes to `throttle` take effect upon restart of Truebit OS.
+Like `gas set -d`, the `throttle` command saves the current providerURL to `config.json`.
+Thus `throttle` can be used to save a providerURL specified at startup via the `-p` flag (see next paragraph for details).

+## Blockchain and IPFS connection settings

-The `geth` and `ipfs` subkeys must match your Geth and IPFS network settings.
-Valid prefixes for `geth.providerURL` are `http`, `https`, `ws`, and `wss` and determine the provider type for the connection.
+The `geth` and `ipfs` subkeys in [`config.json`](#Client-configuration) must match your Geth and IPFS network settings.
+Valid prefixes for `geth.providerURL` include `http`, `https`, `ws`, and `wss` and determine the provider type for the connection.
 If `geth.providerURL` does not have a valid prefix, it must have a `.ipc` suffix, e.g. `/root/.ethereum/goerli/geth.ipc`.
 You can override the default `geth.providerURL` setting at Truebit OS startup using the `-p`.
 For example
 ```bash
 ./truebit-os -p ws://localhost:8546
 ```